peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 }
 ```

-After changing the configuration, Netbox must be restarted for the changes to take effect.
+After changing the configuration, NetBox must be restarted for the changes to take effect.

 ### Records
 Record objects correspond to resource records (RR) that within zones.
-Netbox DNS differentiates between records maintained by the user and so-called "Managed Records", which are created by Netbox DNS itself and cannot be edited manually.
+NetBox DNS differentiates between records maintained by the user and so-called "Managed Records", which are created by NetBox DNS itself and cannot be edited manually.
 Currently there are three types of managed records:

 * SOA records are created from the SOA data for a zone
 * NS records are created from the name servers aasigned to a zone
 * PTR records are created in reverse zones (zones ending `in-addr.arpa` or `ip6.arpa`) from address records in other zones.

 There is exactly one SOA record per zone, so SOA records cannot be created manually at all.
-NS and PTR records do not have that kind of restriction and can be created and maintained manually if they have not been created by Netbox ("Managed Records'), although that should also be required in special cases.
+NS and PTR records do not have that kind of restriction and can be created and maintained manually if they have not been created by NetBox ("Managed Records'), although that should also be required in special cases.

 #### Permissions
 The following Django permissions are applicable to Name Server objects: